Phillies 9, Giants 6 | Federal News Network

 |1

-Umpires_Home, CB Bucknor; First, Nic Lentz; Second, Paul Nauert; Third, Fieldin Cubreth.
+Umpires_Home, CB Bucknor; First, Nic Lentz; Second, Paul Nauert; Third, Fieldin Culbreth.

 T_3:05.
 A_36,275 (41,915).